Updated on December 18th, 2024

 College students can continue applying for scholarships all the way through their senior year in COLLEGE.
 That’s right – I actually cashed a “cash award” check on my way home from my college graduation.

 During which “seasons” should they apply?
 College students can apply during all 3 seasons.
+Understanding scholarship deadlines is crucial, as many occur before college application deadlines, so managing time effectively is essential.

 You are probably thinking, “Yeah right.
 My child already complains about how busy they are!
 There is no way I can add this on their plate!”
 If that’s the case, have them focus on scholarships over their breaks.
 If your child can cram during winter, spring, and summer break, they will then be able to focus on their studies throughout the school year.
 And best of all, it’ll actually HELP them focus during the school year because they won’t have the added stress of paying the bills each semester!
 Or at the very least, it’ll help you de-stress.